harendradadhich/-Cyber-Security-Network-Security-Network-Intrusions-Detection-Case-Study/README.md

 2. Data files in Data folder
 3. correlations, numerical and categorical summaries files as .csv format
 4. Output as .xlsx format
-5. model save as pickle object
+5. Model save as pickle object
-6.